 cities throughout the world!
 (European customers: we are shipping

 more and more to EC countries.
 We have special shipping rates and

 it's quite easy to get and try a bass.)

-European tradition of upright bass making, these Chinese upright
+tested European tradition of upright bass making, these double

-upright bass.
+Bernadel upright bass.
 Phoenix is actually a cheap air fare from

 just about every city in the USA.
 (We also help make special

 accommodations for our out of town bassists and don't forget about

 the Saturday night stay over.)
 Most though prefer to just ship

 one out for a trial period.
 It's easy, quick and fairly cheap.